2 US Navy sailors charged with providing sensitive military information to China

 Prosecutors say Zhao, who also went by the name Thomas Zhao, also surreptitiously recorded information that he handed over.
 If convicted, Zhao could face a maximum sentence of 20 years in federal prison.

-It was unclear if federal officials were looking at other U.S. sailors and if the investigation was ongoing.
+It was unclear if federal officials were looking at other U.S. sailors.

 At the Pentagon, Brig.
 Gen. Pat Ryder told reporters that, “I think we have clear policies and procedures in place when it comes to safeguarding and protecting sensitive information.
 And so if those rules are violated, appropriate action will be taken.”
 He declined to discuss any specifics of the cases.

-U.S. Attorney Grossman said the charges reflect that China “stands apart in terms of the threat that its government poses to the United States.
-China is unrivaled in its audacity and the range of its maligned efforts to subvert our laws.”
+Olsen said the charges reflect that China “stands apart in terms of the threat that its government poses to the United States.
+China is unrivaled in its audacity, and in the range of its maligned efforts to subvert our laws.”

 He added that the U.S. will use “every tool in our arsenal to counter the threat and to deter China and those who have violated the rule of law and threaten our national security.”